-No matter how awesome your website is, you can’t always count on people visiting it.
-They’re busy and they might be searching for something that has nothing to do with your gym.
-Instead of waiting for people to visit your website, you can remind them to stop by with a robust email marketing strategy.
+No matter how awesome your website is, you can’t always count on people visiting it when you post new updates.
+So instead of waiting for people to visit your website, you can let them know about new content and information with email marketing.

 Despite the huge number of emails that get sent, people still like getting them.
 They’re useful when you want to send reminders of upcoming events, updates on products and services, special deals and incentives, or just quick notes to say “hello” and to thank people for their business.
 If you own or manage a gym, email marketing could be the key to a larger clientele.

-Your gym is facing so much competition that it can be time-consuming—and expensive—to try and stand out with traditional marketing tactics, like direct mail and radio advertising.
+Your gym is facing so much competition that it can be time-consuming — and expensive — to reach your goals with traditional marketing tactics, like direct mail and radio advertising.
 If you need a more efficient way to promote your gym, email marketing provides it.

 Email marketing is a great tool for gyms and other small businesses because it does the following: